-- Tie a backing to a fly reel spool using the arbor knot
+- Tie backing to the arbor of a fly reel spool using an arbor knot.

-- Attach backing to fly line using the nail knot
+- Tie backing to the fly line using a nail knot.

-- Attach a leader to fly line using the needle knot, nail knot or a loop-to-loop connection
+- Attach a leader to the fly line using a nail knot or a loop-to-loop connection.

-- Add a tippet to a leader using a loop-to-loop connection or blood knot
+- Add a tippet to a leader using a surgeon's knot or a loop-to-loop connection,

-- Tie a fly onto the terminal end of the leader using the improved clinch knot
+- Tie a fly onto the terminal end of the leader using an improved clinch knot.

 - Explain how and when each of the following types of flies is used: dry flies, wet flies, nymphs, streamers, bass bugs, poppers , and saltwater flies.
 Tell what each one imitates.
 Tie at least two types of the flies mentioned in this requirement.